Hilco Global

-Hilco Global is an American financial services holding company.
-It operates over twenty businesses and specializes in asset valuation, advisory, monetization, and disposition services.
+Hilco Global is a multinational financial services holding company.
+It operates over twenty businesses in five continents and specializes in asset valuation, advisory, monetization capital, and disposition services.
 Headquartered in Northbrook, Illinois, it has offices throughout the world and provides services to companies, their lenders and professional services advisers across a broad spectrum of business categories including retail, commercial, industrial and financial.
 Hilco Global delivers services focused on maximizing the value of under-performing and excess retail, consumer products and industrial inventory, real estate, intellectual property, including consumer brands, patents, and accounts receivable.
 Hilco Global is also considered one of the largest distressed investment and advisory companies in the world.

 History

 Hilco Global was founded in 1987 by Jeff Hecktman.
-Originally operating under the name Hilco Trading, the holding company was renamed in 2013, eliminating the use of the name Hilco Trading Company as well as introducing a new logo and website for the company.
 Hecktman founded Hilco Trading Company after restructuring his family's industrial supply firm and selling off many of the business' under performing assets.
+Hilco Global was renamed in 2013, eliminating the use of the name Hilco Trading Company as well as introducing a new logo and website for the company.